-In connection with said provisions, the position of the Company is that as of the end of 2016 there is no "active market" for the traded warrants (Series 4) primarily due to an ongoing gradual decline in the frequency and volume of trading in the traded warrants, so that the total of units traded over the fourth quarter of 2016 and the first quarter of 2017 constitute 1.7%, 0.5% and 0.5%, respectively, of the total existing units with significant variance in the transactions prices without a corresponding material change in the share price.
+In connection with said provisions, the position of the Company is that as of the end of 2016 there is no "active market" for the traded Warrants (Series 4) primarily due to an ongoing gradual decline in the frequency and volume of trading in the traded warrants, so that the total of units traded over the fourth quarter of 2016 and the first, second and third quarters of 2017 constitute approximately 1.7%, 0.5%, 0.5%, and 01%, respectively, of the total existing units with significant variance in the transactions prices without a corresponding material change in the share price.

-Consequently, the Company estimated the value of warrants issued to Viola and the warrants (Series 4) as of march 31, 2017 and December 31, 2016 on the basis of an accepted option pricing model, with the assistance of an independent assessor.
+Consequently, the Company estimated the value of the Viola Warrants and the Warrants (Series 4) as from December 31, 2016 on the basis of an accepted option pricing model, with the assistance of an independent assessor.
 In addition, the Company gave proper weight to the market at the time.
 In addition, the Company has given the appropriate weighting to the market prices in the course of the period.
-The fair value has been measured based on observed market data, directly or indirectly, in accordance with the binomial model and based on relevant parameters for the terms of the warrants that have been issued to Viola warrants and warrants (Series 4), which are required for the evaluation of their value.
+The fair value has been measured based on observed market data, directly or indirectly, in accordance with the binomial model and based on relevant parameters for the terms of the Viola Warrants and the Warrants (Series 4), which are required for the evaluation of their value.
 The assumptions and the variables for the model include: the base asset (the market price of the share), the exercise price of the warrant, the additional amount payable on the exercise, the lifetime of the warrant, the expected fluctuations in the base asset (the share price) and the risk free interest rate for the period a.
-Grant of options
+Grant of options and restricted share units ("RSUs")